So, do catfish have teeth?

 Being bottom feeders they will spend most of their time sifting through mud or sand smelling out their next meal this is why they have such a flat head.

-Those that do a lot of noodling are well aware of just how abrasive there sandpaper like teeth are.
+Those that do a lot of noodling are well aware of just how abrasive their sandpaper-like teeth is.
+For the most part, they won’t hurt too much if they do grab onto your hand.

 Catfish teeth will not puncture these types of gloves so wearing them can save you a nasty scrape on your hands.